Benjohn2001/l4_individual_project/Requirement_Gathering.md

 ## Initial Requirements:

-	-	Have an easy navigation system
+	-	Have an intuitive navigation system requiring no instructions to the user
 	-	Have both iOs and Android apps
 	-	Have firebase backend using real time database
 	-	Ability to create a group with your friends